Burden in My Hand: Release and reception

 "Burden in My Hand" was released as a single in 1996 in various versions with the previously unreleased B-sides "Karaoke" and "Bleed Together", the latter of which can also be found on the band's greatest hits compilation, A-Sides (1997).
 "Burden in My Hand" appeared on Billboard magazine's Hot 100 Airplay chart, reaching the top 40.
 "Burden in My Hand" became the most successful song from Down on the Upside on the American rock charts.
 The song peaked at number one on the Billboard Mainstream Rock Tracks chart and number two on the Billboard Modern Rock Tracks chart.
 The song spent five weeks at number one on the Mainstream Rock chart.

 Outside the United States, the single was released in Australia and the United Kingdom.
 In Canada, the song reached the top ten on the Canadian Singles Chart, and later reached number one on the Alternative Top 30 chart, Soundgarden's second single to top that chart.
 "Burden in My Hand" also reached number one on the Canadian Year End Alternative Top 50.

 Music video

 The music video for "Burden in My Hand" was directed by Jake Scott, who had previously directed the "Fell on Black Days" music video for the band.
 The video shows the band members walking through what appears to be the Kelso Dunes of the eastern Mojave Desert.
 The fighter aircraft seen in the video is a J 35 Draken, apparently operated out of the National Test Pilot School at Mojave Air and Space Port.
+The video was released in June 1996.

 Live performances

-"Burden in My Hand" was performed on Saturday Night Live in May 1996 in support of Down on the Upside.
+"Burden in My Hand" was performed on Saturday Night Live in 1996 in support of Down on the Upside.